efsalvarenga/CV/index.md

 __Production & Reservoir Engineer__ | Petrobras Ultra-Deep Waters
 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_

 - **Reservoir modelling:** Within a team of engineers and geologists, developed and maintained the reservoir model for the supergiant Lula oilfield (340,000 bpd).
-In the end of 2016, delivered the 2016 oil reserves estimation (2.3b bbl) to U.S. Securities and Exchange Commission and Brazilian regulatory agency.
+    - Delivered the 2016 oil reserves estimation (2.3b bbl) to U.S. Securities and Exchange Commission and Brazilian regulatory agency.
 - **Production forecast:** Responsible for the latest estimate process for the entire pre-salt play, comprising of seven FPSOs and over 30 wells connected to the same gas pipeline infrastructure.
     - Collaborated with stakeholders such as project managers, executives and the regulatory agency.
     - Created a framework for data pre-processing, integration and communication of project premises such as operational schedule of wells, maintenance program and asset availability